lontiplatform/martini-docker-stack-template/README.md

 - Support for **external databases** such as relational (e.g., PostgreSQL) and NoSQL (e.g., Cassandra)
 - Automatic mounting of configuration files into the Martini container
 - Persistent storage for logs, data, and packages on the host machine
-- Example setup for PostgreSQL, Cassandra or DynamoDB for Tracker, MySQL, SQL Server, and Oracle as external databases for Martini
+- Example setup using PostgreSQL, MySQL, SQL Server, or Oracle as external JDBC datasources, and Cassandra or DynamoDB as alternatives for Tracker database

 ## Project Structure